Discharge or visit counts are available in the downloadable Excel data file under "Show Data Export Options".

 Discharge weights are specific to the data year for SID through 2013 (e.g., discharge weights for the 2013 SID use 2013 AHA data).
 Weighting for HCUP data starting in 2014 is based on AHA data from the prior year because current information is often unavailable (e.g., discharge weights for the 2014 SID use 2013 AHA data).

-National statistics on inpatient stays are from the HCUP National (Nationwide) Inpatient Sample (NIS).
+National statistics on inpatient stays are drawn from the HCUP National (Nationwide) Inpatient Sample (NIS).
 The NIS is sampled from the HCUP State Inpatient Databases (SID).
-Beginning with the 2012 data year, the NIS is a 20 percent sample of discharges from community hospitals, excluding rehabilitation and long-term acute care (LTAC) hospitals, participating in HCUP in that data year.
-For data years 1988 through 2011, the NIS was a 20 percent sample of community, nonrehabilitation hospitals and included all discharges within sampled hospitals.
-The national estimates on inpatient stays presented in this section of Fast Stats were developed using the NIS Trend Weight Files for consistent estimates across all data years (e.g., LTACs were removed from earlier data years using trend weights).
+Beginning with the 2012 data year, the NIS is a 20 percent sample of discharges from community hospitals, excluding rehabilitation and long-term acute care (LTAC) hospitals that participate in HCUP in the corresponding data year.
+For data years 1988 through 2011, the NIS was a 20 percent sample of community, nonrehabilitation hospitals and included all discharges from sampled hospitals.
+The national estimates on inpatient stays were developed using the NIS Trend Weight Files for consistent estimates across all data years (e.g., LTACs were removed from earlier data years using trend weights).

 Emergency Department Visits

 Emergency department (ED) visits are defined as ED encounters that do not result in a hospital admission to the same hospital (i.e., treat-and-release ED visits).